theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NPl/V+ NSg/VX NSg/V+ . .
 >
 #
 > “ They all          can    , ” said the Duchess ; “ and most         of ’ em       do     . ”
 # .
 IPl+ NSg/I/J/C/Dq NPr/VX . .
 V/J  D   NSg/V   . .
-V/C NSg/I/J/Dq P  .
+V/C NSg/I/J/R/Dq P  .
 NSg/I/J+ NSg/VX . .
 >
 #
 > “ I    don’t know  of any    that          do     , ” Alice said very politely , feeling quite pleased
 # .
 ISg+ V     NSg/V P  I/R/Dq NSg/I/C/Ddem+ NSg/VX . .
 NPr+  V/J  J/R  R        .
-NSg/V/J NSg   V/J
+NSg/V/J R     V/J
 > to have   got into a   conversation .
 # P  NSg/VX V   P    D/P N🅪Sg/V+      .
 >
 #
 > “ You    don’t know  much         , ” said the Duchess ; “ and that’s a   fact . ”
 # .
-ISgPl+ V     NSg/V NSg/I/J/Dq . .
+ISgPl+ V     NSg/V NSg/I/J/R/Dq . .
 V/J  D   NSg/V   . .
 V/C NSg$   D/P NSg+ . .
 >
 #
 > Alice did not   at    all          like        the tone     of this    remark , and thought it       would be     as